 Q: What can I do to prepare for a consultation appointment?

-A: Please arrive on time, or 15 minutes early if you have not already filled out the patient assessment form.
+A: Please arrive on time.
 Wear comfortable, stretchy or loose-fitting clothes, with your hair tied back if need be.

 Q: Can I come in for multiple issues?